 As a beginner, you will incur a one-time capital expenditure of Ksh 144,060 to make a kienyeji chicken house

-Profit analysis for rearing 500 Kuroilers in Kenya
+Profit and cost of rearing 500 Kienyeji chicken in Kenya

 The following is a projection of revenues and costs of rearing 500 Improved KARI Kienyeji chicken like Kuroilers in Kenya.
 The analysis uses the current market prices and the above assumptions for feed quantities and vaccines.